Study the Mind

 What You'll Learn

-Our Psychology program gives you field-specific knowledge as well as strong communication skills and preparation for your job search.
+Our Psychological Science program gives you field-specific knowledge as well as strong communication skills and preparation for your job search.
 By the end of the program, you will meet five goals that are adapted from the American Psychological Association recommendations for undergraduate study:

 - Goal 1: Knowledge Base in Psychology

 - Goal 2: Scientific Inquiry and Critical Thinking

 - Goal 3: Ethical and Social Responsibility in a Diverse World